top of page

 • Decisions that affect cost exposure

 By managing the process through a single point of contact, businesses avoid fragmented decision-making and unnecessary cost.
-This sits alongside our wider vehicle accident management services, ensuring consistency across both fleet and individual accident support.
+This sits alongside our wider vehicle accident management services, providing businesses with a consistent approach across both fleet and individual vehicle incidents.

-This is where structured fleet accident management services in Scotland adds real value.
+This is where structured fleet accident management services add real value to businesses across Scotland.

 Avoiding Default Insurer-Led Routes Where Appropriate